google/promises/g3doc/index.md

 completed before the timeout; otherwise, they return false.

-To run the test suite for the Promises framework itself it's recommended to use Bazel. `cd` to the project directory and run:
+To run the test suite for the Promises framework itself it's recommended to use the Xcode project: select `FBLPromises` or `Promises` target and hit ⌘+U.

+To test with Bazel, `cd` to the project directory and run:

 ```sh
 bazel test Tests